Do you get painful cramps every month before and during your period? Well you’re not alone.

 If you are someone that experiences painful cramps that are unbearable, we recommend that you consult a gynaecologist to prevent any complications.

-are you unable to work during periods due to menstrual pain and cramps?
+Are you unable to work during periods due to menstrual pain and cramps?

 5 to 10% of girls and women experience severe period cramps in their life - enough to disrupt their life and prevent them from going on with daily activities such as work, school and other activities.